Show All Answers

-The Sewer Rates effective January 1, 2020 are shown below.
+The Water Rates effective April 1, 2020 are shown below.

 A deposit may be required to establish service with the City of Modesto.
 Based on guidelines provided by the State of California, a deposit is not to exceed three times the average monthly bill for the property address.
 A deposit will also be added to active utility accounts if service is disconnected for non-payment.
 The deposit shall be applied to the closing bill upon the discontinuation of services and any remaining credit will be refunded.
 Residential $200 Commercial (based on average monthly billing of location)